Slender catshark: Biology

 The slender catshark mostly feeds on small fish, crustaceans, molluscs and squid.
-Examination of the stomach contents of captured individuals shows that its diet also includes foraminifera and sponges, and the dermal denticles of other sharks have also been found.
+Examination of the stomach contents of captured individuals shows that their diet also includes foraminifera and sponges, and the dermal denticles of other sharks have also been found.
 This species is oviparous with one or two eggs being laid, each enclosed in a tough egg-case with curly tendrils at each end.

 Status

-The slender catshark is a little studied shark and the IUCN has rated it as "least concern" in its Red List of Threatened Species.
-The population size and trend is unknown but the shark has a limited range and may be vulnerable to pollution in the Amazon River water.
+The slender catshark is a little-studied shark and the IUCN has rated it as "least concern" in its Red List of Threatened Species.
+The population size and trend are unknown but the shark has a limited range and may be vulnerable to pollution in the Amazon River water.
 It is sometimes caught as bycatch by artisan fishermen while they are trawling for shrimps and other commercially fished catsharks.
 It is possible that it is increasingly being targeted by fishermen, and if this is the case, the IUCN would be concerned.